AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/saving-a-filter-definition-in-the-marketing-calendar.md

    ![](assets/image2014-9-24-10-3a50-3a49.png)

-1. Klicken Sie auf das Speichern -Symbol.
+1. Klicken Sie auf das Symbol Speichern .

    ![](assets/image2014-9-24-10-3a50-3a57.png)